Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Discussion

 In this work, we have provided a systematic way to derive the properties of transformations between quantum sets.
-While a priori an abstract endeavour, such characterizations play an important role for many questions in quantum information theory -- in particular the study of causal order -- and our results offer a handy tool to deal with such problems in a simple and streamlined manner.
-We have demonstrated the versatility of our approach by explicitly showing its usefulness for a wide array of concrete examples of higher order quantum maps, as well as the derivations of the properties of affine sets and probabilistic quantum operations.
+While a priori an abstract endeavour, such characterisations play an important role for many questions in quantum information theory -- in particular the study of causal order -- and our results offer a handy tool to deal with such problems in a simple and streamlined manner.
+We have demonstrated the versatility of our approach by explicitly showing its usefulness for a wide array of concrete examples of higher-order quantum maps, as well as the derivations of the properties of dual sets and probabilistic quantum operations.

+In addition, going beyond the cases generally considered in the literature, we have employed our approach to derive the properties of general transformations when, in addition, `completeness' of their admissibility is required.
+Here, as for the derivation of our main result, using the properties of Choi states and the link product allows one to straightforwardly deduce the properties of completely admissible transformations in a systematic way.
+In particular, we provided a concrete strategy to this end, and showed its versatility and applicability by means of concrete examples, simultaneously highlighting the dependence on the chosen extension of input and output projectors.

 Importantly, our results solely rely on the properties of the link product, and do not require the respective sets we transform between (and, in particular, the projectors that define them) to have \textit{any} particular properties.
 Owing to this simplicity, we not only recovered structural properties of objects frequently encountered in quantum mechanics, but our results can readily be applied to any situation where the properties of a linear transformation are to be deduced from those of its input and output space.
+One such more general example, where, for example, the maximally mixed state is not a member of the quantum set $\Scal_\xtt$ (thus making the corresponding projector non-unital) is the set of Gibbs-preserving maps, which can readily be characterised using our approach.